-The outsourcing industry in India not only has one of the largest job markets, but also the most sought after by the world’s biggest brands.
-By contracting out a few business processes to a third-party, a business can focus its efforts and resources on core activities.
-India outsource market solves capacity issues, enhance the quality of service, and also helps in managing the business environment.
-Outsourcing to India was initially a choice solely to reduce costs.
-Now, the increase in competition, the ability to be innovative and agile, and the availability of talent are important factors why businesses choose outsourcing in India over other countries.
+The outsourcing industry in India is one of the most sought after by the world’s biggest brands.
+By contracting out a few processes to a third party, a business can focus its efforts and resources on core activities.
+India outsource market solves capacity issues, enhances the quality of service, and helps in efficiently managing the business environment.
+Outsourcing to India was initially a step undertaken solely to reduce costs.
+Now, the competitive landscape, agility and innovation, and availability of skilled talent are important factors that compel businesses to choose outsourcing in India over other countries.

-According to Gartner, the worldwide IT services market grew around 6.7% in U.S. dollars in 2018 as the demand across the IT services industry continued to shift toward digital, powered by cloud and automation-based solutions.
+According to Gartner, the worldwide IT services market grew around 1.7% in U.S. dollars in 2020 as the demand across the IT services industry continued to shift toward digital, powered by cloud and automation-based solutions.
 The market growth has been stable despite the pandemic.
 The steady growth of the IT industry is clear in the upcoming years as businesses need innovation, agility, and operational flexibility.

 Read More: The future of outsourcing in India for 2021

-The 2019 GSLI overall country rankings indicate that, at a regional level, Asia continues to dominate the Index.
-India, China, and Malaysia hold the first three spots in the global services value chain again this year.
+The 2021 Global Services Location Index (GSLI) overall country rankings indicate that, at a regional level, Asia continues to dominate the index.
+India, China, Malaysia, and Indonesia hold the first four spots in the global services value chain again this year.
 Additionally, Vietnam, Philippines, and Thailand also continue to maintain their foothold in the top 10 rankings.

-According to the rankings, while most of the locations have seen changes in their rankings due to intense competition, the top three countries have held the same position since the measuring of attractiveness for locations started.
+The rankings make it evidently clear that while most locations have seen changes in their rankings due to intense competition, India outsource continues to shine since the measuring of attractiveness for locations started.

 India is an undisputed leader in the outsourcing industry.
 It offers a wide range of English-speaking skilled labor that no other low-cost countries can match.
 According to A.T.
-Kearney, in March 2018, India was hosting more than 1,140 global in-house captive centers, which allow almost half of the top 500 global companies to work in India.
+Kearney, India hosts more than 1,140 global in-house captive centers, which allow almost half of the top 500 global companies to work in India.

 About 75 percent of global digital talent resides in the country.

-Without any compromises in quality, work in India can get done at affordable rates.
-Below is the list of outsourcing services that you can rely upon for India as a destination for an outsourcing hub.
+The Indian workforce can ensure that quality work can get done at affordable rates.
+Below is the list of outsourcing services India can act as an ideal destination for.

-As technology in business is a growing necessity in the business world, and IT outsourcing can significantly help enterprises gain a competitive advantage.
-IT services require expertise in specialized fields and proper equipment.
-So, there is a need to train the employees and also to set up the infrastructure for the same.
+Technology and digital platforms are a growing necessity in the business world, and IT outsourcing can significantly help enterprises gain a competitive advantage.
+IT services require expertise in specialized fields and proper tools and technology.
+Therefore, there is an inherent need to train employees and set up the infrastructure required for the same.
 This process can be expensive and also time-consuming.

 The important IT support services required by any industry are:

-Many businesses prefer to outsource these services to India as the Indian software industry has skilled software developers and is infrastructure ready.
+Many businesses prefer to India outsource destination as the Indian software industry has skilled software developers and already has the required infrastructure ready.

-In addition to the software infrastructure, the Indian software industry has the ready infrastructure, specialized knowledge, and skilled software developers for the job.
+In addition to the software infrastructure, the Indian software industry has specialized knowledge and skilled software developers for the job.
 Also, since many of the Indian companies have been providing these services for decades, there is no need to worry about the quality of work.

 KPO involves the outsourcing of core, information-related business activities.